 Bad handwriting is so frequent that it should, in some ways, be considered the norm.
 Resources are stretched, which means that examiners often have little time to read scripts.
 Studies show that direct instruction, as demonstrated in the Magic Link Handwriting Programme, measurably improves students’ handwriting legibility and fluency through Grade 9; in addition, the overall quality of writing and the length of writing passages also increase (Graham & Santangelo, 2012; Pontart et al., 2013).
 Many schools do not provide this direct handwriting instruction, leaving their pupil’s messy handwriting at the mercy of an examiner.

-Consequently, the only solution is for all students to have the option to type their examinations.
+Consequently, the only solution is for all students to have the option and to type their examinations.
 This would prevent lengthy, expensive, diagnostic tests required for students to succeed.
 In sum, it would put all students on an equal footing, allowing students to focus on their knowledge, rather than handwriting.
 In the 21st century, word-processing is the usual method of working, and I support implementing this in schools.
 Access to laptops should be a human right and this change would truly benefit all students.